 Before and After Care

 Before and After Care is available on a drop-in basis before school from 7:30 am and after school until 5:45 pm.
-The cost is $8/hour, but is included for those enrolled in the full-day program.
+The cost is $8/hour, per student.

 Lunch Bunch is available as a separate option for all preschoolers who are signed up for half day, but would like a little more time at school.
 From 11:20 to 12:15 your child will enjoy lunch and time in the gym with their classmates and our preschool associates.
 The cost for this program is $12.
 You may send your child with lunch or buy from Gourmet Gorilla.

 A driving philosophy at NPES is that students learn from each other as much as they do from teachers.
 As our youngest students, preschoolers benefit from cross-grade learning with buddies throughout the elementary grades and middle school students.
 The preschool students enjoy an enriching buddy program with the 4th and 5th grade students where they learn about Science, Technology, Engineering and Math or STEM together.